1. Conformance overview

 <details>for FAQ accordions (e.g. NetSec Summer School, Euro-SWAMOS) — keyboard-accessible without JavaScript - Mobile navigation drawer with opaque background,

-aria-expandedon the toggle, focus management on close - Theme toggle as a real
+aria-expandedon the toggle, focus management on close - Site search opens as a modal dialog that holds keyboard focus (the rest of the page is set

 <button>witharia-labelthat updates with state - Real